 Capital gain distributions.
-If you received capital gain distributions, you report them either directly on Form 1040, line 13a or on Schedule D, line 13, depending on your situation.
-Report them on Schedule D, line 13, unless all of the following are true.
+If you received capital gain distributions, you report them either directly on Form 1040, line 13 or on Schedule D, line 13, depending on your situation.
+Report them on Schedule D, line 13, unless both of the following are true.

-- The only amounts you would have to report on Schedule D are capital gain distributions from box 2a of Form 1099-DIV (or similar statement) and post-May 5 capital gain distributions from box 2b. - You do not have an amount in box 2c, 2d, 2e, or 2f of any Form 1099-DIV (or similar statement). - You are not filing Form 4952 or, if the amount on line 4g of that form includes any qualified dividends, it also includes all of your net capital gain from the disposition of property held for investment.
+- The only amounts you would have to report on Schedule D are capital gain distributions from box 2a of Form 1099-DIV (or similar statement). - You do not have an amount in box 2b, 2c, or 2d, of any Form 1099-DIV (or similar statement).

-If all of the above statements are true, report your capital gain distributions directly on line 13a of Form 1040 and check the box on that line.
-Report any post-May 5 capital gain distributions on line 13b.
+If both of the above statements are true, report your capital gain distributions directly on line 13 of Form 1040 and check the box on that line.
 Also, use the Qualified Dividends and Capital Gain Tax Worksheet in the Form 1040 instructions to figure your tax.

 Undistributed capital gains.
 To report undistributed capital gains, you must complete Schedule D and attach it to your return.
 Report these gains on Schedule D, line 11, and attach Copy B of Form 2439 to your return.
-Report the tax paid by the mutual fund on these gains on Form 1040, line 67, and check box a on that line.
+Report the tax paid by the mutual fund on these gains on Form 1040, line 69, and check box a on that line.

-Tables 1A and 1B.
-See Tables 1A and 1B for more information on where to report your mutual fund distributions on Form 1040 or Form 1040A.
+Table 1.
+See Table 1 for more information on where to report your mutual fund distributions on Form 1040 or Form 1040A.